timewave-computer/covenants/contracts/two-party-pol-holder/README.md

 Holder then withdraws the allocation of the ragequitting party (minus the penalty) and forwards the funds to the party.
 Counterparty remains in an active position.

+Ragequit breaks the regular covenant flow in the following way:

+- covenant is no longer subject to expiration
+- splitter module no longer gets instantiated, meaning that any pre-agreed upon token distribution split is void
+  - both parties receive a 50/50 split of the underlying denoms

 ### Updates

 Both parties are free to update their respective whitelisted addresses and do not need counterparty permission to do so.